ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # awk -v topic=cancer -f src/prob1_p2.awk data/mag_papers_sample.allcols.txt
 # sort the results
 ```
+The parallel implementation of this solution finishes in **25 seconds**.

-Along side is a result of a query for all-time list of most cited papers with a threshold of 20,000 in `results/top_papers.txt`.
-The parallel implementation of the solution finishes in **25 seconds**.
+Alongside is the citation **network graph** of the most cited paper in this [diagram](https://github.com/ketancmaheshwari/SMC18/blob/master/results/best_papers.svg).
+The result of a query for all-time list of most cited papers with a threshold of 20,000 is in `results/top_papers.txt`.

 ## Challenge 2